whenlin/WebServer/README.md

 # WebServer
-HTTP Web Server written in python
+HTTP Web Server and Client written in python